chickensoft-games/SuperNodes/README.md

 #nullable disable
 ```

+### 🔌 Sharing PowerUps in Separate Packages

+PowerUps can be distributed as source-only nuget packages!
+An example repository, `SharedPowerUps` is included to illustrate how to create a source-only nuget package.

+The included example project, `SuperNodes.Example`, shows how to reference a source-only nuget package.
+Source-only packages have to be carefully designed so that they are fed into the consuming package's source generators.
+You can [read all about it here](SharedPowerUps/README.md).

 ## 🙏 Credits

 This project would not have been possible without all the amazing resources at [csharp-generator-resources][generators].